Division of Natural Sciences & Mathematics

-Our approach to the natural sciences is integrative among the scientific disciplines since modern societal and scientific challenges require knowledge of the interrelationships among scientific disciplines.
+Our approach involves integration among the scientific disciplines, since modern societal and scientific challenges require knowledge of the interrelationships among scientific disciplines.
 This approach is vital for students, regardless of whether they plan to continue to study specific scientific disciplines or major in non-scientific disciplines.
 Our world is a scientific world and it is critical that every educated citizen be able to think critically and accurately about scientific information.

 The mathematics program in the Division offers students the opportunity to fulfill the mathematics requirements of their majors while at the College of General Studies.
 This allows students access to the same high-quality, effective, student-oriented teaching found in the CGS core program while fulfilling their University mathematics requirements.
 Due to the diversity of the mathematical backgrounds of students and varied major program requirements, the courses are taught alongside, but are not part of, the core curriculum at CGS.
 However, since the faculty members teaching the mathematics courses have taught in the core program, are members of the College faculty, and know the core curriculum, they are able to offer some integration with the CGS core courses.
 The courses are directly equivalent to mathematics courses offered in the mathematics department at CAS.
 The courses fulfill all or part of the mathematics requirements in many major programs in Arts & Sciences, Management, Communication, and Hospitality Administration.